Qatar, Egypt Hold Bilateral Talks In Civil Aviation

 (MENAFN- The Peninsula) QNA

-Cairo: The civil aviation authorities of the State of Qatar and the Arab Republic of Egypt held on Sunday bilateral talks in Cairo.
+Cairo: The civil aviation authorities of the State of Qatar and the Arab Republic of Egypt held yesterday bilateral talks in Cairo.

 Mohamed bin Faleh Al Hajri, in charge of managing Qatar Civil Aviation Authority (QCAA), chaired the Qatari side, while the Egyptian side was led by HE President of the Egypt's Civil Aviation Authority Pilot Amr El Sharkawy.